 Ombudsman reform has been discussed in parliament at intermittent intervals since its inception in 1967.
 This historic review of ombudsman reform gives a good background to understanding the latest attempt at reform by the Cabinet Office begun in October 2014 but unfortunately scuppered by Brexit before the draft bill could be discussed in the House.

-The central role of the parliamentary Ombudsman is to allow parliament to hold the executive (government) to account.
-It is therefore inappropriate for the executive themselves in the form of Oliver Letwin and the Cabinet Office to be put solely in charge of drafting the new legislation.
-Yet this is exactly the present situation.
+The central role of the Parliamentary Ombudsman is to allow parliament to hold the executive (government) to account.
+It is therefore inappropriate for the executive themselves in the form of the Cabinet Office to be put solely in charge of drafting the new legislation.
+Yet this is exactly the situation.

 Better to Serve the Public:

 As a pressure group, we directly represent the public.
 We are all service users who have been let down by the poor investigative process of PHSO.
 Many of our group have also used the LGO with disappointing results.
 We are calling for reform of the Ombudsman service as it is not fit for purpose and consistently fails to ‘serve the public’.
 We, therefore, welcome this timely report from Robert Gordon CB into the future of the Ombudsman landscape.

 Our primary concern, which was not addressed within this report, is the pervasive culture of denial throughout the complaint handling process.
 It would appear that the default position is to ‘find no wrong’ and ignore any evidence to the contrary.
 This has been well documented in the Francis Report and others and can be summed up as the ‘toxic cocktail’ of delay, deny, defend.
 We can assure Robert Gordon and the Cabinet Office that recent group members have received exactly the same treatment at both the first tier level and then from PHSO.
 Nothing has improved!
 We, therefore, commend Mr. Gordon for his call for action and determination to use this opportunity to deliver significant change.